 September 1, 1977 ~ Singer Ethel Waters passed away in Chasworth, California, USA ~ 1920s blues singer known for recordings such as Stormy Weather, Taking A Chance On Love, Supper Time, Am I Blue, His Eye Is On The Sparrow, and others.
 Would go on to perform jazz, swing, pop and star in Broadway musicals ~ Waters was born in 1896

 September 1, 1976 ~ Scott Hoffman, commonly known as glam rock, alternative pop bassist, keyboardist, saxophonist, guitarist, banjoist, singer Babydaddy, born in Houston, Texas, USA ~ Co-founding member of the Scissor Sisters.
 Co-wrote Kylie Minogue's I Believe In You with bandmate Jake Shears.
-Has also served as producer and remixer for artists such as Pet Shop Boys, Blondie, Tinashe, and others
+Has also served as producer and remixer for artists such as the Pet Shop Boys, Blondie, and Tinashe

 September 1, 1974 ~ Singer, actor Filip Nikolic born in St Ouen, France ~ Actor, singer.
 Best known as lead singer of boy band 2BE3.
 Also a member of Ima Robot.
 Was in the process of making a solo debut album when he died at 35 of a heart attack induced by a fatal mix of sleeping pills ~ Nikolic passed away in 2009